thelast19digitsofpi/homeworlds-live/README.md

 This is a real-time web implementation of the two-player strategy board game (Binary) [Homeworlds](https://www.looneylabs.com/games/homeworlds).

-Currently, you can create games and
+Currently, you can play against others but the user interface is not great.
+The game does not ask you to confirm upon doing certain Bad Things.

 ## Running